 - Companies can make their CDP reporting private or public.
 While private reporting provides issuers the ability to test the waters, investors ultimately seek public reporting.

-- It recently launched an initiative targeting over 700 companies for not reporting their climate change, water security and deforestation data.
+- In 2019, CDP launched an initiative targeting over 700 companies for not reporting their climate change, water security and deforestation data.

 - CDSB is a framework for integrating the reporting of environmental information, natural capital and associated business impacts into company disclosure to allow investors to assess the relationship between specific environmental matters and the organization's strategy, performance and prospects.